 Figure 2: Bullets drop-down gallery

 - This will open the Bullets and Numbering dialog box, as shown in Figure 3.
 Make sure that the Bulleted tab of this dialog box is selected.
-The Size and the Color options can be seen highlighted in red and blue respectively in Figure 3.
+Within the Bulleted tab, you can see the Size and the Color options, as shown highlighted in red and blue respectively within Figure 3.

 Figure 3: Bullet options within the Bullets and Numbering dialog box